A space for young people to work things through in their own time.

-- Difficulty with relationships with family or friends
+- Difficulties in their relationships with family or friends

-- Issues at school such as feeling pressure and worries about the future
+- Problems at school, such as feeling pressure or worrying about the future

 - Family changes such as parents separating or new additions to the family

-Our children and young people’s counsellors have completed additional training to work with young people at different developmental stages.
-They’re also trained in a variety of techniques which can include things like; play therapy, art therapy and creative practices.
+Our children and young people’s counsellors have completed additional training to support young people at different stages in their development.
+They’re also trained to utilise play therapy, art therapy and other creative practices during sessions.

-Our counsellors also have access to wide range of complementary expertise through our other TLC departments and services, including domestic abuse, separation support and community support.
-Staff often share professional skills, tools and techniques, of course respecting our high standards of confidentiality and anonymity at all times.
+Our counsellors also have access to wide range of expertise through our other TLC departments and services.
+This includes issues such as domestic abuse, separation support and community support.
+Our staff share professional skills, tools and techniques while respecting the confidentiality of each person they work with.